-Corruption (UNCAC)3 also stipulates that: "Each State Party shall, in accordance with the fundamental principles of its legal system, develop and implement or maintain effective, coordinated anti-corruption policies that promote the participation of society and reflect the principles of the rule of law, proper management of public affairs and public property, integrity, transparency and accountability".
+In addition, as corruption becomes increasingly sophisticated, the fight against it demands a well-integrated, multi-disciplinary approach.
+Successful anti-corruption efforts are often led by a well thought out and robust national anti-corruption policy and strategy that can guide and coordinate the anti-corruption activities of politicians and senior government officials, the private sector, citizens, communities, and civil society organizations.
+Article 5 (1) of the United Nations Convention Against Corruption (UNCAC)3 also stipulates that: "Each State Party shall, in accordance with the fundamental principles of its legal system, develop and implement or maintain effective, coordinated anti-corruption policies that promote the participation of society and reflect the principles of the rule of law, proper management of public affairs and public property, integrity, transparency and accountability".
 This article reflects the conviction of states parties that anti-corruption measures should be embedded in coordinated policies instead of being carried out in isolation or ad hoc manner.
 It also recognizes that anti-corruption approaches cannot be confined only to technocratic solutions aimed at fixing certain systemic problems.
 Rather, it places emphasis on the realm of public policy and thus acknowledges the inherently political nature of anti-corruption work.
-Besides, Article 5 of the convention puts emphasis on a strategic approach in the fight against corruption which becomes more evident when it is read together with the articles that follows.
+Besides, Article 5 of the Convention puts emphasis on a strategic approach in the fight against corruption which becomes more evident when it is read together with the articles that follows.

-Ethiopia also showed its commitment to regional instrument against corruption by signing the African Union Convention on Preventing and Combating Corruption.
+Ethiopia also showed its commitment to regional instruments against corruption by signing the African Union Convention on Preventing and Combating Corruption.
 The object of the Convention is promoting and strengthening measures to prevent and combat corruption in Africa.
 This includes the facilitation of co-operation in respect of anti-corruption measures and the harmonisation of anti-corruption policies and legislation among States Parties.
 It also aims at promoting and strengthening the development of mechanisms and policies that would prevent, detect and punish corruption.
-In line with UNCAC and the African Union Convention on Preventing and Combating Corruption, to fill the policy and strategy gap in the anti-corruption endeavours, there has been attempts by FEACC to develop a national anti-corruption policy.
-But the process was stranded at a draft stage and the draft is now available at FEACC.
-The effort to complete the process was not successful and the works of FEACC/REACCs and other accountability institutions in promotion of ethics and integrity, corruption prevention as well as investigation and prosecution of corruption crimes have been done intermittently.
+In line with UNCAC and the African Union Convention on Preventing and Combating Corruption, to fill the policy and strategy gap in the anti-corruption endeavours, there have been attempts by FEACC to develop a national anti-corruption policy.
+But the process was stranded at a draft stage and the draft is now available within FEACC.
+The effort to complete the process was unsuccessful and the works of FEACC/REACCs and other accountability institutions in promotion of ethics and integrity, corruption prevention as well as investigation and prosecution of corruption crimes have been sporadic.